Saturday, February 1, 2025

 Dream Doorway

-Last night, I dreamed I was standing in a doorway—stuck there.
-My feet wouldn’t move.
-The space beyond the door was open, but I hesitated, unable to step forward.
+Last night, I dreamed I was standing in a threshold—stuck there.
+My feet wouldn’t move and I was unable to step forward.
 When I woke up, the feeling lingered.

 I drew the Five of Cups reversed, Eight of Pentacles reversed, and the Tower reversed.

 Even before analyzing the cards, I could see how they mirrored my situation.
-Dreaming of being stuck in a doorway captures everything—neither fully in nor out, caught in the space between staying and leaving.
-A threshold not crossed.
+Dreaming of being stuck in a doorway captures everything: neither fully in nor out, caught in the space between staying and leaving.

 Five of Cups Reversed – This card is about moving past grief, regret, or disappointment.
-Maybe I am letting go of something—past hopes, past pain, past beliefs about what living here was supposed to be.
-But if I’ve begun to release the past, why haven’t I moved forward?
+Maybe I am letting go of something—past hopes, past pain, past beliefs about what living here was supposed to be?
+But if I’ve begun to let go, why am I not moving forward?

 Eight of Pentacles Reversed – Stagnation.
 Lack of progress.
 Fear.
-The card suggests that I haven’t put in the work needed to truly integrate into Israeli life, and I haven’t fully committed to leaving either.
-It asks a hard question: Am I holding myself back because I doubt my ability to start over somewhere new?
+I recognize that I haven't and may never integrate into Israeli life, and yet I can't commit to giving up either.
+Am I holding myself back because I doubt my ability to start over somewhere new?

 The Tower Reversed – Resistance to change.
-Avoiding upheaval.
-The Tower reversed doesn’t bring a sudden explosion of destruction but rather a slow, creeping realization that a shift must happen.
-I’ve known for a long time that my values don’t fully align with Israeli society, that my current life isn’t sustainable.
+Trying to avoid upheaval.
+The Tower reversed doesn’t bring sudden devastation but rather a slow, creeping realization that a change must happen.
+I’ve known for a long time that my values and preferences don’t fully align with Israeli society, and it has become clear that my current life here isn’t sustainable.
 But knowing isn’t the same as acting.
-And acting means accepting that there’s no going back.
+And acting means accepting that there’s no going back!

 The Message

-I am in transition, but I haven’t committed to crossing the threshold.
-The Five of Cups reversed tells me I’m ready to move on, but the Eight of Pentacles reversed and Tower reversed reveal my hesitation.
+I’m ready to move on, but fear is causing me to hesitate.
 Fear of upheaval.
 Fear of failure.
 Fear of letting go of the place that has shaped me.

-But the dream and the reading both make something clear: I am still standing in the doorway.
-And if I don’t step forward, I will remain stuck between two worlds, belonging fully to neither.
-Maybe it’s time to decide.
+But the dream and the reading both make something clear: I am still standing in the doorwayand if I don’t step forward, I will remain stuck between two worlds, belonging to neither.
+It’s time to decide.

 No comments: